mpdl-bdrck/agent-orchestration-poc/docs/vision/README.md

 → See Progressive Autonomy (policy-informed stage progression)

 **"What is the Orchestrator Agent?"**
 → The Orchestrator is the central supervisor that routes user questions to appropriate specialist agents or answers directly.
-See [Three-Layer Architecture](THREE_LAYER_ARCHITECTURE.md) for details.
+See [Four-Layer Architecture](FOUR_LAYER_ARCHITECTURE.md) for details.

 ---